HassanIsmail16/Vole-Machine-Emulator/README.md

 ## How to Use
 ### Writing instructions
 Instructions can be written directly in the memory list cells in the user interface, by loading them from a file using the "Load From File" button in the UI, or using the "Batch Add Code" button in the UI.
+Sample test cases can be found [here](https://drive.google.com/drive/folders/1TOP3klX5RtK0IoCAi3KJy80CFTCJX9JI?usp=drive_link).

 ![Vole-Machine UI](https://github.com/user-attachments/assets/9651b203-98b7-41ea-bca5-7d9adb57d761)